The Minor in Mechanical Engineering

 |MEMS 3610||Materials Science||3|

-To find out more about this minor, contact the department chair or the adviser for the minor in mechanical engineering or visit the Minors webpage.
+To find out more about this minor, contact the department chair or the advisor for the minor in mechanical engineering or visit the Minors webpage.